easypanel-io/website/docs/01-quickstarts/09-rails/index.md

 # Ruby on Rails

 Ruby on Rails is a popular web application framework that follows the Model-View-Controller (MVC) architectural pattern, providing developers with a productive and elegant way to build dynamic web applications.
 Easypanel is a user-friendly web hosting control panel that simplifies server management, including the deployment and configuration of web applications.
-This tutorial will guide you through the process of deploying a Ruby on Rails application on Easypanel, making it accessible via a public URL.
+This guide will take you through the process of deploying a Ruby on Rails application on Easypanel, making it accessible via a public URL.

 ## Prerequisites